yeehanchung/yeehanchung/README.md

 - My name is Yeehan.
 - Currently working at Eezee Singapore as a Front End Engineer.
-- Started as a Full Stack Dev.
-Keen to touch Back end in the near future as it is fun.

 ### 3 things about me